geirman/another-react-guide/README.md

 ### ES7 Features
 #### Arrow Functions in Classes
-Instead of needing to `bind` your methods to `this`, ES7 property initializers (Stage 0) allows us to use arrow functions (ES6), so we can omit the extra binding (in the constructor).
+Instead of needing to `bind` your methods to `this`, ES7 property initializers ([stage 0 preset](https://babeljs.io/docs/plugins/preset-stage-0/) allows us to use arrow functions (ES6), so we can omit the extra binding (in the constructor).

 **Example:** [(Open in JS Bin)](http://jsbin.com/tajaqo/edit?js,output)
 ```jsx